jaredboynton/ups-governance-demo/README.md

 ## Overview

-**Complete automated API governance system** integrating Postman Specs Hub, Azure DevOps CI/CD, and Microsoft Teams notifications.
+**Reference implementation** of an automated API governance system** integrating Postman Spec Hub, Azure DevOps CI/CD, and Microsoft Teams notifications.
 Demonstrates transformation of API governance from "3 days → 20 minutes" using real UPS API specifications.
 Spectral rules are default.

 All components tested end-to-end with real data.